Sivaese/Examples/DSA_2_0/readme.txt

 --> Array basics
 --> Structure basics
 --> Pointer
-    1. structure to pointer
+    1. Structure to pointer
 --> Basic function
 --> Parameter passing
-    1. pass by value / call by value
+    1. Pass by value / call by value
-    2. pass by reference / call by reference
+    2. Pass by reference / call by reference
-    3. pass by address
+    3. Pass by address
 --> Passing array as a parameter in the function
     1. Function can return an array
 --> Structure as a Parameter
 --> Structure and Function

-2. Few_basics

 05-06-24

+2. Few_basics (theoretical procedure)
+---> Stack vs Dynamic memory
+---> Physical and logical data structures
+---> ADT
+---> Time and Space complexity

 3. Recusion
+---> What is recursion and examples
+---> Recursion syntax
+---> How recusion use stack
+---> Time complexity of recursion
+        1. Traversing tree
+        2. Recursion relocation
+---> Static and Global variables in recursion
+        1. Without static variable example
+        2. With static variable example
+        3. Global variable example
+---> Types of Recursions
+        1. Tail recursion
+        2. Head recursion
+        3. Tree recursion
+        4. Indirect recursion
+        5. Nested recursion
+---> Problems
+        1. Sum of first N natural numbers
+        2. Factorial using recursion
+        3. Power using recursion exponent
+        4. Taylor series
+        5. Taylor series using Horner's rule
+        6. Fibonacii series
+        7. Selection or combination formula
+        8. Tower of Hanoi

-4. Arrays representation
+4. Arrays representation (Theoretical concept)
+---> Array declaration and initialisation
+---> Static VS Dynamic array
+---> 2D array
+---> Row major access
+---> Column major access

 06-06-24
 5. Array ADT
 07-06-24